dasher-project/dasher-web/documents/Terminology.md

     -   In Dasher Version Six, and in general if the sequential forward direction is to the right:
-        If one box has a smaller height than another, then its front position will be further to the right.
+        If one box has a smaller height than another, then its front will be further to the right.

--   The **Minimum Size Rule** is that there is a front position for which the mapped size is the lowest mapped size of all front positions.
+-   The **Minimum Size Rule** is that there is a front position for which the mapped size is the lowest mapped size of any possible front positions.
 This position can be referred to as the **Minimum Size Position**, and the corresponding mapped size can be referred to as the **Minimum Mapped Size**.
     Some outcomes of this rule and the size increase rule, above, are as follows.

     -   Any box whose front position is at, or further forward than, the minimum size position has the minimum mapped size.